Youth Violence and Crime Prevention Programs

 - About School Violence, Centers for Disease Control and Prevention - Includes prevention tools and resources

-- Center for the Prevention of School Violence, North Carolina Department of Juvenile Justice and Delinquency - The Center serves as a resource center and "think tank" for efforts that promote safer schools and foster positive youth development.
+- Center for Safer Schools, North Carolina Department of Juvenile Justice and Delinquency - The Center serves as a resource center and "think tank" for efforts that promote safer schools and foster positive youth development.

 - School Safety Center, Washington State Office of the Superintendent of Schools - Provides resources to schools and parents on a broad spectrum of safety related topics such as bullying, internet safety, substance abuse prevention, suicide prevention, discipline and truancy.
 They also help schools develop comprehensive safe school plans that prepare schools for on-campus emergencies, security issues, and large scale disasters.
 OSPI’s School Safety Center is committed to keeping all students safe at school each and every day.